paucablop/chemotools/tests/README.md

 ```

 ## 4) 💣❌ Test your error handling thoroughly based on error messages
+Functions that have error handling which is not properly covered by the tests should be classified as not tested at all because all kind of unexpected behavior can occur.<br>
 If your function raises an error, you should test that it raises the correct error.
 You can use the ``pytest.raises`` context manager to check that the function raises the expected error.

 ```python